joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 <br>

-The dashboard provides actionable insights into sales performance, product trends, customer behavior, and regional performance.
+The dashboard provides actionable insights into sales performance, product trends, customer segmentation, and regional performance.
 These findings can help business stakeholders identify opportunities to increase revenue, improve profitability, and optimize decision-making.

-### 6.1 Executive Overview
+### Executive Overview

 The Executive Overview provides a high-level assessment of overall business performance by summarizing financial performance, regional contribution, and product revenue distribution.